-Well there really are lots of green tomatoes about at the moment.
-I had already taken part in a mini Green Tomato Challenge between myself and Twitter friend Sarah, where we made Green Tomato Pasta Sauce and Green Tomato Soup.
-We were both delighted with the result and frankly rather pleased that there were other things that could be done with green tomatoes – other than make chutney.
-So when I saw a box of green tomatoes that had been left out for people to take – I felt it was time to try out making the classic Green Tomato Chutney.
+In the late summer and Autumn there really are lots of green tomatoes about.
+I had already taken part in a mini Green Tomato Challenge between myself and Twitter friend Sara.
+We made Green Tomato Pasta Sauce and Green Tomato Soup.
+The results were delicious!
+Frankly it was very pleasing that there were other things that could be done with green tomatoes – other than make chutney.
+But when I saw a box of green tomatoes that had been left out for people to take – it was time to try out making the classic Green Tomato Chutney.

-It is frustrting when tomatoes don’t ripen as you would wish but this chutney more thn makes up for the diappointment of not having red tomatoes!
+It is frustrating when tomatoes don’t ripen as you would wish but this chutney more then makes up for the disappointment of not having red tomatoes!

-I had already had an adventure into chutney making – when I made Apple Chutney – which I was absolutely delighted with!
-I will be including it in some Christmas Food Hampers that I will be making for people this year – more of which later!
+I had already had an adventure into chutney making – when I made Apple Chutney!
+I will be including it in some Christmas Food Hampers that I will be making for people each year.
 What surprised me really was how easy chutney making is – you just put all the ingredients in a pan and boil for a while until it goes nice and thick.

-When deciding what to put in the chutney, I have taken tips from what I consider to be the best and the simplest.
-I have used a mix of green and red tomatoes, partly because that is what I have and partly because it is recommended as the green tomatoes take some sweetness from the ripe tomatoes.
-However this can be made with all red or all green tomatoes.
+When deciding what to put in the chutney, I took tips from what I consider to be the best and the simplest.
+This chutney uses a mix of green and red tomatoes.
+This is partly to use what you have and partly because it is recommended as the green tomatoes take some sweetness from the ripe tomatoes.
+However the chutney can be made with all red or all green tomatoes.
 The ingredients are variable – so long as you include vinegar – malt or cider vinegar – and some sugar, you are well on the way to making your chutney.
 You can add spices to pep things up a bit – may be some chilli powder for example.
 Pad out the fruit with sultanas, raisins or dates.

 When it is getting near to a thick consistency, don’t forget to sterilise your jars.
 There are instructions on this in the Apple Chutney Recipe.

 This recipe made a slightly sloppier chutney than my apple chutney, but it is amazingly delicious!
-Chutney is best after it had been left for a month or so but there is no reason why you can’t dig in straight away and enjoy!
+Chutney is best after it had been left for a month or so.
+But that doesn’t stop you from digging in straight away!
 Great with cheese on toast!

 Green Tomato Chutney Recipe